 Parks are public spaces within the Village dedicated to recreation, conservation and/or public open space.
-There are two parks within the Village making up roughly 2.5 acres.
+There are three parks within the Village making up roughly 4.8 acres.
 One is located at the intersection of Grand River and Prior Roads.
-This park has a pavilion for picnicking.
-The other park is located at the corner of Beach Street and Maple Road and offers a ball diamond.
-There is also a playground at the elementary school.
+This park has a pavilion for picnicking, another park is located at the corner of Beach Street and Maple Road and offers a ball diamond, and a small park at the corner of S. Main and Warren Street.